 Each student receives a certificate of participation, and the class who is the most successful in fundraising wins a pizza party – incentives are important for kids and adults alike.
 A separate web page is devoted to the “Pizza Party Rankings” where a fundraising thermometer shows the top 10 fundraising teams.
 In this case the teams are classes which is a excellent way to manage a school walk-a-thon.
 The students are working together, learning the dynamics of team building and competing in a healthy way.
 Children learning the value of fundraising through a pledge drive teaches them how to reach out and network, with their hearts of gold being their best selling point.

 “Don’t forget to ask everyone you meet to support you in your walk-a-thon.
 Ask them for $10 or $20 – small amounts can make a difference!
 Ask not only your co-workers, family and friends, but your hair dresser or barber, your mail carrier, your kids’ teachers, your clients, your baker, your favorite store owners and others you interact with regularly.
 See DoJiggy’s Participant Fundraising Library for fundraising ideas and tips, sample letters, a detailed User Guide to the Participant Control Panel, and more!”

-Download our FREE “Walkathon Guide – Your Complete Guide to Hosting a Successful Walkathon” for step by step guidelines to help you prepare for your walk-a-thon, market the event, solicit sponsors, increase online engagement, and utilize online fundraising software for managing registrations, online donations, progress tracking, communications, sponsor management, and reporting.
+We’re here to help!
+Read our blog on school jog-a-thon logistics.
+Download our free “Walkathon Guide – Your Complete Guide to Hosting a Successful Walkathon” for step by step guidelines to help you prepare for your walk-a-thon, market the event, solicit sponsors, increase online engagement, and utilize online fundraising software for managing registrations, online donations, progress tracking, communications, sponsor management, and reporting.